 There are enormous forces in play but it appears that some individuals do not understand that other countries have the sovereign right to compete, grow, seek and participate.
 Every sign points to continued slow global growth with many struggling economies.
 America will also experience slow growth, but it will be steady and sustainable if it is not derailed by foolish policies and the erosion of trading and security relationships.
 Unfortunately, there is significant potential for polarity among U.S. citizens, especially if the economy struggles, healthcare is restricted, there is stagnant job and wage growth and inflation begins to escalate.

 2017 will see a new centering of America but it will be driven by polarity, at least until wisdom and leadership prevail.
 It will be a comical, frustrating and troubling period that will test this country’s will, values, and spirit.
 The vast majority of Americans treasure dignity, harmony, good will, diplomacy and true leadership.
 Sadly, the new administration has so far not reflected any of these characteristics, but you can bet they will become more precious in the months ahead.

-With over three decades working in and with federal, state and local government, John Luthy understands public agencies.
+With over four decades working in and with federal, state and local government, John Luthy understands public agencies.
 Known for his real world, straight talking style, he is a leading futurist specializing in city, county, state, and federal long-range thinking and planning.
 John is the author of Operations Planning: A Guide for Public Officials and Managers in Troubled Times, and The Strategic Planning Guide, both published by the International City/ County Management Association (ICMA).
-Reprints of his book, Planning the Future – A Guide to Strategic Thinking and Planning for Elected Officials, Public Administrators and Community Leaders (2010) has sold out three times.
+Reprints of his book, Planning the Future – A Guide to Strategic Thinking and Planning for Elected Officials, Public Administrators and Community Leaders (2010) has sold out several times.
 An innovative and dynamic presenter, John is frequently asked to speak and consult on how to prepare public organizations and communities for emerging challenges (public futures at http://www.futurescorp.com).